 - Improving them in post-processing can help your image stand out.
 Most of the time, when editing your pictures, you can increase the contrast to make the silhouette stand out more.
 I have found using the burn tool in photoshop to darken the subject can help it stand out.
 You can also adjust the shadows and highlights.

-In conclusion, I hope this information was helpful in your next opportunity to create a silhouette image.
+I hope this information was helpful in your next opportunity to create a silhouette image.
 Don’t forget to keep practicing.
 Sometimes you just got to keep working at it over and over until you get it.
 Different sources of light can be helpful.
 So go out and take some great pictures.